Her Campus Logo Her Campus Logo

 Northeastern '25

-Michelle Sylvester is a third year communications and media studies major minoring in psychology.
+Michelle Sylvester is a fourth year communications and media studies major minoring in psychology.
 She loves to do her work in coffee shops around Boston, create social media content, journal, watch sunsets, work out, and sing.